 - Mix the milk with the apple cider vinegar and allow to sit for a few minutes.
 This will form a buttermilk.
 It might not curdle dramatically but the buttermilk will assist in flavour development, leavening and general fluffiness.

 - Add all the wet ingredients except the boiling water to the dry.
 Continue whisking until a smooth batter has formed.
 It will look moist enough to go into the oven and you might think you don’t need the water.
 You do!
 It blooms the cocoa, developing the chocolate flavour.
 It also creates a beautifully fluffy cake.

 - Add the boiling water and whisk to combine.
-Pour the mixture into the prepared cake tin and bake for 30 minutes to an hour, depending on the size tin(s) you’re using.
-If you're using 2 20cm tins, 30-40 minutes is perfect.
-If you're using 1 20cm tin, 50-70 minutes.
+Pour the mixture into the prepared cake tins and bake for 30-40 minutes or until cooked through.

 - Place the butter in a small saucepan and brown very well over a low-medium heat.
 If you haven’t browned butter before, see the notes section for some handy links.